cylynx/motif.gl/packages/pymotif/README.md

 ## Development

+This section contains instructions for developing Pymotif locally.

-For a more thorough walkthrough check out the official guide:
+For a more thorough walkthrough check out the official Jupyter widgets guide:
 https://ipywidgets.readthedocs.io/en/latest/examples/Widget%20Custom.html

 ### Create a new conda environment with the dependencies